panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 This version of the component that uses the classnames tool is declarative and easy to understand.

-If you'd need to add another class (for example to handle `isErrorLoading`), the version that uses classnames grows without singnificantly affecting the readability.
+If you'd need to add another class (for example to handle `isErrorLoading`), the version that uses classnames grows without significantly affecting the readability.

 ## 5. Conclusion

 The string interpolation in JavaScript is implemented by the template strings.

 The template strings are defined by wrapping the sequence of characters into a pair of backticks `` `I'm template string` ``.
 The placeholders to insert values into the template string have the format `${expression}`, for example `` `The number is ${number}` ``.

 The string interpolation is a great feature.
 Its main use case is to insert values into string literals in a relatively short and readable manner.
 And avoid the clumsy string concatenation approach.

-While the string interpolation is great, make sure not to overcomplicate the string literal.
-If you find that the template string uses complex expressions, you might try to introduce intermediate variable to store the expressions before putting them into placeholders.
+Make sure not to overcomplicate the string literal.
+If the template string uses complex expressions, try to introduce intermediate variables to store the expressions before putting them into placeholders.

-I use string interpolation often in my code, and I recommend you doing it too.
+I use string interpolation often in my code, and I recommend you do it too.